But in our desire to try new dishes, it’s important that we practice good food safety, otherwise you end up like me in the hospital for days...

 I was foolish for eating eel in Costa Rica.
 If there is something strange and exotic but not local, skip it.
 Locals might not have the right knowledge or skill level to prepare that meal properly.
 Go with the exotic local food instead - you’ll win there.

 Another simple suggestion but one that goes along way to ensure safety.
 It was because of poorly cooked eel I got sick.
 Don’t eat any meats or vegetables that aren’t cooked properly.
-In many parts of the world, food isn’t refrigerated properly making this tip even more important.
+In many parts of the world, food isn’t refrigerated properly and the meat sits out for most of the day.
+Always get the meat cooked a little extra just to be safe.
+Even consider becoming vego while you travel if the idea of eating street stall meat is something you are struggling with.
+Many places in Southeast Asia and India do have amazing vegetarian dishes.

 Food safety on the road is a combination of common sense and watching the local habits.
 If you want to avoid my mistake and not end up in a hospital for a few days, practice common sense and good hygiene while choosing where you eat.
 Getting food poisoning on the road is worse than any cold or flu.
 Stay sanitary, stay healthy.